-The Western Sydney Parklands is an ideal place to explore and get the heart-rate up!
-The beautiful bushland surrounds and convenient paths, open areas and facilities, combine to make it one of Sydney’s most appealing settings for active pursuits.
+Western Sydney Parklands is an ideal place to explore and get the heart-rate up!
+The beautiful bushland surrounds and convenient paths, open areas and facilities combine to make it one of Sydney’s most appealing settings for active pursuits.

 See What’s On for information about cycling events in the Parklands.

-Wylde Mountain Bike Trail is open daily sunset to sunrise, weather permitting, and is free of charge to ride.
-Winner of the 2015 Premier’s People’s Choice Awards in Landscape and Architecture, and the NSW Australian Institute of Landscape Architects Design Award, the trail caters for intermediate, competent and advanced standard mountain bike riders.
+Wylde mountain bike trail is open daily from sunset to sunrise (weather permitting) and is free to ride.
+Winner of the 2015 Premier’s People’s Choice Awards in Landscape and Architecture and the NSW Australian Institute of Landscape Architects Design Award, the trail caters for intermediate, competent and advanced mountain bike riders.

-Updates about the open status of Wylde MTB Trail are posted to the Parklands Facebook page.
+Updates about the trail are posted to the Parklands Facebook page.